S41L0R/Botw-Modding-Rails/README.md

 #BotW Rails

-INSALLATION -- just add an empty folder called "backup" in the program directory or the program will crash.
+INSTALLATION -- just add an empty folder called "backup" in the program directory or the program will crash.

 Hi!
 If you want to use this tool, here are some steps: